home-assistant/home-assistant.io/source/_addons/configurator.markdown

   type: int
   default: 0
 ignore_pattern:
-  description: Regex of files and folders to ignore in the UI
+  description: Regex of files and folders to ignore in the UI.
   required: true
   type: string
 dirsfirst: